natenka/pyneng-book-en/docs/source/book/25_db/update.rst

     Query OK, 1 row affected
     Time: 0.009s

-Now the table is like this:
+Now table is like this:

 .. code:: sql